 For those of you who followed the minor league reports here, you’ll know that I “awarded” Player of the Game (PotG) accolades on a game-by-game basis.
 It should comfort you to know that I’ve been keeping track of these daily awards and my rationale for the system is as follows.

-And we have a tie!
-Congrats go out to both David Jacob and Norberto Obeso for winning the Blue Jays from Away Player of the Game Championship for the 2016 GCL Blue Jays!
+Congrats to Joseph Reyes, the Blue Jays from Away Player of the Game Champion for the 2018 GCL Blue Jays!

 Blue Jays from Away Player of the Year